James Carter and the Prisoners: Early life

+Legacy

 Decades later, the recording was licensed for use in the soundtrack to the Coen brothers' film O Brother, Where Art Thou? with music produced by T-Bone Burnett.
 Burnett's soundtrack topped the Billboard charts for many weeks and went on to win a Grammy for Album of the Year.
 Alan Lomax's daughter Anna Lomax Chairetakis (now Anna Lomax Wood), director of the Alan Lomax Archive, and Don Fleming, director of Licensing for the Archive, hoped that Carter was still alive and determined to track him down:Searching through the archives of the Mississippi penal system, Social Security files, property records and other public records and various databases, the record's producer, T-Bone Burnett; the Lomax archives; and an investigative journalist for a Florida newspaper found Mr. Carter in Chicago with his wife, Rosie Lee Carter, a longtime minister of the Holy Temple Church of God.
 Chairetakis and Fleming flew to Chicago to personally present Carter with a royalty check.
-Carter who had spent much of his adult life working as a shipping clerk, told them he did not remember having sung the song 40 years previously.
+Carter, who had spent much of his adult life working as a shipping clerk, told them he did not remember having sung the song 40 years previously.
 Fleming then informed him that the soundtrack album was outselling the latest CDs of Michael Jackson and Mariah Carey.
 "I told him, you beat both of them out," Mr. Fleming said.
 "He got a real kick out of that.
 He left the room to roll a cigarette and when he came back, he said, You tell Michael that I'll slow down so that he can catch up with me."
 Carter flew to Los Angeles to attend the Grammy Award ceremony and to Tennessee for the benefit concert held in Ryman Auditorium in Nashville, which featured repeat performances by the performers of other numbers on the soundtrack (although Carter himself did not perform).

 As the other prisoners have not been identified (and likely never will be), the official credit for the artist on the soundtrack is for "James Carter & the Prisoners".

+Death

-Carter died November 26, 2003, in Chicago, at age 77.
+On November 26, 2003, Carter died of a stroke in Chicago, at age 77.